yangl900/pod-terminator/README.md

 2. Run `make install` to install the pod-terminator in `pod-terminator` namespace.

 ## Usage
-Annotate the pod with `pod-terminator: enabled`.
+Annotate both service and pod with `pod-terminator: enabled`.

 Sample in `./deployment/nginx.yaml`